 |

-When two continental plates converge, one usually moves under or over the other.
-This is because both of the plates are relatively light.
-When two continental plates converge, it is called a continental collision.
-Both plates buckle and fold and the crust is pushed upwards (called uplift) or sideways, forming very large mountains and mountain ranges.
+When two continental plates collide, neither is easily subducted due to their low density.
+Instead, the crust at the boundary crumples and is forced upwards or sideways, resulting in a continental collision.
+This process creates massive mountain ranges through uplift and folding of the crust.
+The Himalayas are a prime example of mountains formed by continental–continental convergence.
 This is how the Himalayas were formed at the boundary of the Indian plate and the Eurasian plate about 37 million years ago.
 Here the Earth’s crust is thrust upward faster than erosion wears it down. |

 Learn about the Formation of the Himalayas: